MelissaN/holbertonschool-low_level_programming/0x13-bit_manipulation/README.md

 3. a function that sets the value of a bit to 1 at a given index
 4. a function that sets the value of a bit to 0 at a given index
 5. a function that returns the number of bits you would need to flip to get from one number to another
+6. a function that checks for big endian and little endian

 ### Environment
 * Language: C